 Delta-8 THC products may contain impurities that can cause adverse side effects.
 The FDA has received over a hundred reports of adverse events in patients from consuming contaminated delta-8 THC products.
-As a result, it is important to purchase delta-8 THC products from a reputable source.
+As a result, it is important to purchase delta-8 THC or CBD oils from a reputable source.

 Finally, Delta-8 THC can interact with other medications, so it is important to speak with a healthcare provider before using delta-8 THC products.

 Despite these safety concerns, delta-8 THC products can be a safe and effective way to experience the benefits of cannabis without the intensity of delta-9 THC.

 Delta-8 THC became legal the same moment that hemp plants were removed from the list of federally controlled substances with the 2018 revision of the Farm Bill.

 The United States Farm Bill is a piece of legislation that is renewed every five years.
 It sets agricultural and food policy for the country.
 Farmers and food producers lobby for their interests, and environmentalists and consumer advocates try to influence the bill as well.
 As a result, the Farm Bill is always a fascinating mix of politics and policy.